 Additionally, we have a large and highly engaged customer base, which drives our revenue growth.
 Our ability to continue to effectively maintain and expand our customer base will affect the growth of our business and our revenues going forward.
-Our total customer accounts increased from 649,016 as of December 31, 2019 to 1,104,113 as of December 31, 2020 and 1,845,869 as of December 31, 2021.
-The significant increase in total customer accounts led to the rapid growth in our revenues, which increased from US\$58.7 million in 2019, by 136.1% to US\$138.5 million in 2020 and by 91.0% to US\$264.5 million in 2021.
+Our total customer accounts increased from 1,104,113 as of December 31, 2020 to 1,845,869 as of December 31, 2021 and 2,007,989 as of December 31, 2022.
+The significant increase in total customer accounts in 2021 led to the rapid growth in our revenues, which increased from US\$138.5 million in 2020, by 91.0% to US\$264.5 million in 2021 but decreased by 14.8% to US\$225.4 million in 2022 resulting from the challenging macro environment in 2022.
 Furthermore, the level of customer engagement affects our commissions, interest income and financing service fees.
-Trading volume increased from US\$99.8 billion in 2019 to US\$404.3 billion in 2021.
+Trading volume increased from US\$219.1 billion in 2020 to US\$323.2 billion in 2022.
 Our ability to expand our customer base, including expansion into new markets including the United States, Australia, Hong Kong and Singapore, as well as maintain and enhance customer engagement, depends on, among other things, our ability to continuously provide comprehensive and user-friendly online trading experience.
 If we were unable to maintain or increase our customer retention rates or generate new customers in a cost-effective manner, our business, financial condition and results of operations would likely be adversely affected.
-Historically, we incurred US\$7.1 million, US\$15.9 and US\$59.3 million in marketing and branding expenses, representing 12.1%, 11.5%, and 22.4% of our total revenues in 2019, 2020 and 2021, respectively.
+Historically, we incurred US\$15.9 million, US\$59.3 and US\$33.1 million in marketing and branding expenses, representing 11.5%, 22.4%, and 14.7% of our total revenues in 2002, 0221 and 2022, respectively.
 Although we have spent significant financial resources on marketing expenses and plan to continue doing so, these efforts may not be cost-effective to attract new customers.
 We cannot assure you that we will be able to maintain or grow our customer base in a cost-effective way.
-If we are unable to maintain high quality services, or maintain or reduce our service fee rate, or introduce new products and services, we may fail to attract new customers or lose our existing customers, wh
+If we are unable to maintain high quality services, or maintain or reduce our service fee rate, or introduce new products and se